Performance management guide

 We want to thank you for your time and for being such an important part of this process.

-There are two best practices that are absolutely essential to the success of any 360 feedback program: coaching your respondents and promoting transparency across your org.
+There are two best practices that are absolutely essential to the success of any 360 feedback program:

 The first should be a bit obvious.
 Not only do you want people to respond in a timely fashion, but you want them to leave the best possible answers while also enjoying the process.

-So, your organization should not only share what your new process looks like but should hold informal sessions as to how to leave amazing feedback that is actionable for employees.
+So, your organisation should not only share what your new process looks like but should hold informal sessions as to how to leave amazing feedback that is actionable for employees.
 Feedback is an art form, so you need to coach potential respondents to succeed in the process.

 This feeds into the second point: transparency.
 The last thing you want is for the introduction of your new feedback program to seem like a disciplinary measure or something to be feared.
 This is where your HR team comes into the mix.

-Share with your entire organization, ideally, during an all-team meeting where everyone is present, the purpose of the 360 feedback process, how you have built it, and which considerations you made along the way.
+Share with your entire organisation, ideally, during an all-team meeting where everyone is present, the purpose of the 360 feedback process, how you have built it, and which considerations you made along the way.

 When you do this, employees will come to understand why the program exists, and they will leave feedback that speaks to those core principles.
 In short, everybody wins because everyone is on the same page!